confluentinc/cp-ansible/docs/MOLECULE_SCENARIOS.md

 SSO authentication using OIDC in Control center using KeyCloak IdP

+FIPS enabled on both clusters.

-#### Scenario rbac-mds-plain-custom-rhel verify test's the following:
+#### Scenario rbac-mds-plain-custom-rhel-fips verify test's the following:

 Validates that protocol is sasl plain.